 How do I know if a contact is dead?

 The best way to verify the validity of an email address is to send a test email.
 If that email bounces, and you receive an automated email back from Gmail saying the address wasn’t found... the recipient does not exist.
 Fortunately, you don’t have to go this way to verify each email address from your mail list.
+When you use a professional email, you reduce the risk of emails bouncing back.

 Validate your mailing list by sending generic content to all Contacts.
 Offer a small discount, run a competition, or anything you can think of that can validate your mailing list without seeming unimportant and unsubscribable.
 Validating your mailing list can save your email campaigns.